apollographql/apollo-ios/CodegenProposal.md

 This document provides explanation, context, and examples for a proposal for the new code generation for iOS.

 > **Example code in this document is used only to illustrate the concepts being discussed, as is not comprehensive.
-Actual generated objects may have additional properties, functions, or nested types to support all functionality.**
+Actual generated objects may have additional properties, functions, or nested types to support all functionality.
+For an examples of an entire generated operation, see the [Example Generated Output](Tests/ApolloCodegenTests/AnimalKingdomAPI/ExpectedGeneratedOutput/Queries/AllAnimalsQuery.swift) in the repository.**

 ## Key Changes in 1.0